drkianmaleki/PharmaDoc-AI/README.md

 </details>

-**3. Install dependencies**
+### 3. Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

-> The embedding model (`all-MiniLM-L6-v2`, ~90 MB) is downloaded automatically by SentenceTransformers on first use and cached locally for all subsequent runs.
+The embedding model, `sentence-transformers/all-MiniLM-L6-v2`, is downloaded automatically by SentenceTransformers on first use and cached locally for later runs.

 ---